 Sligo Sport and Recreation Partnership is driven by the contribution and support of the member agencies which consist of:

 The three main areas of operation for Sligo Sport and Recreation Partnership are:

 - Education and Training

 The Information function involves co-ordination of local sports information, initiating research, compiling a sports directory/ database and identifying needs and resources to form the basis of local planning.

-Sligo Sport and Recreation Partnership provides quality opportunities for Education and Training at local level, including generic training courses in areas such as Code of Ethics, First Aid and Active Leadership while also supporting the delivery of sports specific courses in conjunction with the National Governing Bodies of Sport.
+Sligo Sport and Recreation Partnership provides quality opportunities for Education and Training at local level, including generic training courses in areas such as Safeguarding and Active Leadership while also supporting the delivery of sports specific courses in conjunction with the National Governing Bodies of Sport.

 The SSRP Implements sports programmes in the context of the local strategic plan for Sport and Recreation and in line with Sport Ireland priorities.
 A range of national programmes are available to encourage participation and these can be modified to suit local needs.
 Programmes are delivered in areas such as Sports Development, Active Communities, Youth Sport and Sport & Inclusion.

-Sligo Sport and Recreation Partnership has identified the following outcome to be achieved:
+Sligo Sport and Recreation Partnership has identified the following outcomes to be achieved: